Table of Contents

 Employers and their insurance companies frequently try to use the excuse that you were doing something illegal to persuade the workers’ compensation administrative law judges to deny your claim.
 For example, your employer may suggest that you were using drugs or intoxicated while on the job.
 Unfortunately, this is a popular excuse for employers and insurance companies to use.

-If you go to the emergency room after your injury and your medical records do indicate that you had illegal drugs present in your system, you will almost certainly get denied your workers’ compensation benefits.
+If you go to the emergency room after your injury and your medical records indicate that you had illegal drugs present in your system, you will almost certainly get denied your workers’ compensation benefits.

 5. Your Injury Does Not Fall Into the Category of Injuries That Qualify for Compensation